 - The tokens have no real ‘use-case’ because the idea was not feasible in practice.

 - The utility tokens are not adopted by the target group, which means that the tokens are not used, or are used infrequently.

 - The owners of the tokens have no control, so the founding team can make their own decisions about the functionalities and future of the tokens.

 - The tokens are not liquid, meaning they are barely tradable.
 This is generally bad for the value of the tokens.

 ETH is a good example of a utility token.
 Built on the Ethereum blockchain, ETH is the utility token used to cover transaction fees and manage smart contracts.
 Uniswap (UNI) is another example of a utility token.
 Uniswap is a decentralized exchange built upon the Ethereum Network.
 UNI is used as a governance token within the platform by its users.
 A third example of a utility token is Sirin Labs Token (SRN).
-SRN token is thus developed to allow investors in Sirin Labs to make use of SRN by paying with it for products and services offered by Sirin Labs.
-The best-known product of Sirin Labs is ‘Finney’.
-‘Finney’ is a smartphone designed specifically for cryptocurrency users.
+This token is developed to allow investors in Sirin Labs to make use of SRN by paying with it for products and services offered by Sirin Labs.
+The best-known product of Sirin Labs is ‘Finney’, a smartphone designed specifically for cryptocurrency users.